CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Implementation Notes

-Since the core glTF specification only supports PNG and JPEG images, in practice the data types available in textures is somewhat limited.
-Only data types based on `UINT8` or `INT8` (including normalized versions and fixed-length arrays of these) are straightforward to implement.
-Other data types would require additional glTF extensions to support other texture formats.
+In implementations that only support PNG and JPEG images such as glTF, the available data types for textures is somewhat limited.
+Only data types based on `UINT8` (including normalized `UINT8` and/or fixed-length arrays) are straightforward to implement for PNG/JPEG images.
+Other data types such as floats or signed integers may require additional extensions of the underlying data format.
 Cases like these are left to the implementation to define.

 ## Glossary